 Asti vs. Moscato d’Asti: Are They the Same?

-No, Asti Spumante and Moscato d’Asti are not the same.
-They share the same production methods and have similar taste profiles though.
+Asti Spumante and Moscato d’Asti are not the same.
+Although they undergo the same production process and have similar aromas, they differ in one important aspect: the latter is a semi-sparkling wine, while Asti is a full sparker.

-Moscato d’Asti is a semi-sparkling wine.
-So the bubbly experience it provides is less significant than the fizzyness of the full-sparkling version.
+In other words, the bubbly experience of Moscato d’Asti is less intense than the fizzyness of the full-sparkling version.
 The reason for this difference is the fermentation process: Asti undergoes a longer fermentation that results in a higher level of CO2.
-As during this process more sugar turns into alcohol, it’s also slightly stronger than Moscato d’Asti.
+During this process, more sugar turns into alcohol, making it also slightly stronger than Moscato d’Asti.
 Typically, it has an alcohol content between 6 and 9% while its semi-sparkling cousin has only 5.5%.

 How Asti Is Made